-Regardless of phone/watch make/model, and in accordance with research, Government guidance and our Digital Learning & Safety Policy, if you choose to send your daughter to school with a mobile phone or smart watch, it must be switched off, placed in their padlocked locker at the start of the day and remain there until the end of the day.
-Any phones or watches seen or heard in school will be confiscated.
+Regardless of phone make/model, and in accordance with research, Government guidance and our Digital Learning & Safety Policy, if you choose to send your daughter to school with a mobile phone, it must be switched off, placed in their padlocked locker at the start of the day and remain there until the end of the day.
+Any phones seen or heard in school will be confiscated.
+There are exceptions for medical reasons, please speak to us.

-If a phone or watch is confiscated, a letter will be sent home to inform parents and request that they collect it from Student Services.
+If a phone (or other device) is confiscated, a letter will be sent home to inform parents and request that they collect it from Student Services.
 Confiscated devises will not be returned on the same day.
 Students who are concerned about being contactable on the way home will be offered one of our school's 'emergency' phones and they can text the number to a parent, returning the phone to Student Services the next day.